Asynchronous Federated Reinforcement Learning with Policy Gradient Updates: Algorithm Design and Convergence Analysis

-Most practical RL applications are on large scales and rely on a huge amount of data samples for model training in an online behavior \cite{provost2013data, liu2021elegantrl}, which is considered as the key bottleneck of RL \cite{dulac2021challenges, ladosz2022exploration}.
-To reduce sample complexity while enabling training on massive data, a conventional approach involves transmitting locally collected samples from distributed agents to a central server \cite{Predd2006}.
+Most practical RL applications operate at large scales and rely on a huge amount of data samples for model training in an online behavior \citep{provost2013data, liu2021elegantrl}, which is considered as a key bottleneck in RL \citep{dulac2021challenges, ladosz2022exploration}.
+To reduce sample complexity while enabling training on massive data, a conventional approach involves transmitting locally collected samples from distributed agents to a central server \citep{Predd2006}.
 The transmitted samples can then be used for policy learning on the server side.
-However, this may not be feasible in real-world mobile systems where the communication bandwidth is limited and a large training time is intolerable \cite{Hu2024, lan2023fl, niknam2020federated}, such as wireless edge devices \cite{han2023federated, lan2023fl}, Internet of Things \cite{nguyen2021federated, fang2023submodel}, autonomous driving \cite{Kiran2022}, and vehicle transportation \cite{al2019deeppool, haliem2021distributed}.
-In RL, since new data is continuously generated based on the current policy, the samples collected at the agents need to be transmitted frequently to the server throughout the training process, resulting in a significant bottleneck with large delays.
-Furthermore, the sharing of individual data collected by agents may lead to privacy and legal issues \cite{MAL-083, mothukuri2021survey}.
+However, this may not be feasible in real-world mobile systems where the communication bandwidth is limited and a large training time is intolerable \citep{brinton2024key, chu2024only, Liangqi2024Multimodal, niknam2020federated, elgabli2020q}, such as wireless edge devices \citep{lan2023fl, Ching2023Edge, Ching2024Edge}, cloud computing \citep{Yuning2024Cloud, xu2024cloudeval}, autonomous driving \citep{Kiran2022}, and financial applications \citep{long2024adaptive, liang2024contextual}.
+In RL, since new data is continuously generated based on the current policy, the samples collected at the agents need to be transmitted frequently to the server throughout the training process \citep{shen2023towards}, resulting in a significant bottleneck with large delays.
+Furthermore, the sharing of individual data collected by agents may lead to privacy and legal issues \citep{MAL-083, mothukuri2021survey}.